chaturkurma/Project-Milestone-01/docs/projectIntegrationManagement/projectManagementPlan.md

 ### 1.1.2 **Assumptions, Constraints and Risks**
-Prior to usage of the application, users need not know PMBOK methodology in depth.
-Questions are designed as such would help users to learn topics and understand.
+Students who all are new to the project management can learn and understand by watching video lectures.
+Prior to use this application, users need not know have a good knowledge about the PMBOK methodology.
+Questions are designed based on difficulty level.
+Students can choose there level of expertise from Beginner, Professional and Expert.
-- Project has to be completed by fall 2019
+- Project must be completed by fall 2019
--  Necessary training shold be provided to team members
+- Necessary training should be provided to team members

 ### 1.1.3 **Project Deliverables**
-1. Preliminary Project Plan
+1. Project Management Plan
-1. Requirements Specification
+1. Requirements Specification document
 1. Analysis [Object model, Dynamic model, and User interface]
-1. Architecture Specification
+1. Architecture design specification
-1. Component/Object Specification
 1. Source Code
 1. Test Plan
 1. Final Product w/ Demo

 ### 1.1.4 **Evaluation of this Document**